romankkos/VeterinarianClinic/README.md

 # VeterinarianClinic
 1) Install MySql
 2) ClinicApp.sln
+3) Change in App.config connection string
-3) Run it in Compiler
+4) Run it in Compiler
-4) Close it
+5) Close it
-5) Run desktop application from ...\bin\Debug.ClinicApp.exe
+6) Run desktop application from ...\bin\Debug.ClinicApp.exe